butcherg/wxpolygon/README.md

 are used by the program.
 You can change the properties by using the menu, Edit->Properties..., and a dialog is displayed where you can add, edit, and delete properties.
 Here are the properties wxpolygon recognizes:

 - **scale**: Sets the default scale when the program is open.
+This number is used to scale points to the window, not useful for other meanings of the word.
 Default: 0.001
 - **precision**: Sets the display/export precision of floating point numbers.
 Default: 3
 - **polyround**: 0|1, sets the use of the third component in the polygon points, for use by the RoundAnything library.
+If =1, clipboard copy and file save contents will have three columns, x, y, and r; if =0, then just x and y.
+The state of this property is indicated in the status bar.
 Default: 0 (only x and y)
 - **filepath**: Sets the default path when the program is started.
 Default: current working directory
  - **fileformat**: Sets the format of the saved file contents.
 Default: "filename = [ %s ];".
 Must contain a %s for the place to put the points. "filename" tells wxpolygon to use the filename minus the extension for the name of the polygon point array; any other value will be used literally as the array name.